chadhindsight/weather_app/README.md

 2. Install the dependencies with npm
 3. Run npm start

 If you're not familiar with git you can download a zip file of the project and extract the contents, cd into the project from your terminal, and run 'npm install' and then 'npm start'.
+[Learn More about node here](https://nodejs.org/en/).

 ### Some thoughts on the project
 With more time I'd like to possibly allow users to search for cities outside the USA and also add a footer section that links to social media platforms or other related sites of interest.
 I like the fact that the app does not feel clutered but there a few more UI touches that could have been added like a menu option for a user to look at past forecasts and a suitable footer.
 I'd also implment some tests specific to the Chart.js and SearchBar.js components.